-In total, more than 60 million quality filtered sequences in the whole dataset were obtained, with an average of 107 310 sequences per sample.
-When we clustered the sequences at 97% similarity level 202 200 OTUs were detected.
+In total, more than 60 million quality-filtered sequences in the whole dataset were obtained, with an average of 107 310 sequences per sample.
+When we clustered the sequences at 97 % similarity level, 202 200 OTUs were detected.
 Each sample had an average of 666 OTUs.
-Sixteen phyla were identified in total and 5 dominant phyla, with relative abundance > 2%, were approximately present in most soils.
-This represented nearly 88% of the sequence number.
-The relative abundance of fungal phyla varied across ecosystem types (Fig. ??b).
+In total, 16 phyla were identified; 5 dominant phyla, with relative abundance of approximately > 2 %, were present in most soils.
+This represented nearly 88 % of the sequence number.
+The relative abundance of fungal phyla varied across ecosystem types (Fig. 1b).